Tutorial

 Rules are made to be broken, right?
 Once you understand the basics you’re free to experiment with unique colour combinations to define your own style.

-Mixing colours might feel intimidating at first, but it’s one of the most rewarding parts of painting.
-With a few primary paints, airtight jars, and a little patience, you can create a palette that’s not just functional, but uniquely yours.
+With a few primary paint colours, airtight bottles, and a little patience, you can create colour palettes that are not just functional, but uniquely yours.